January 2, 2026

 You need answers to these questions before you reach out to anyone:

-- How many clinical hours are required per rotation, and in which specialties (e.g., family practice, women’s health, pediatrics, urgent care)?
+• How many clinical hours are required for each rotation, and in which specialties (family practice, women’s health, pediatrics, urgent care, etc.)

-- Does the preceptor need to be an NP, or will your school accept physicians or PAs as well?
+• Whether the preceptor must be an NP, or if physicians or PAs are acceptable

-- What documentation will the preceptor need to complete (MOUs, insurance forms, evaluations)?
+• What documentation the preceptor will be asked to complete

 How you write your outreach message matters.
 A lot.
 By reaching out professionally, students can gain more positive responses and opportunities.